Blazing-Blast/Cardgame/Spirit.md

 Note that cards in the graveyard, stay in the graveyard, during this process.

+When a player's draw and discard pile is empty, they can no longer draw cards.

 ## Health

 All cards with a health value will start out with that amount of health.
 This will be signaled by an amount of health cubes on the card.

+There are red health cubes (worth 1), and green ones, with a value of 5.

 Damaging a card will remove an amount of health cubes from it, while healing adds them.